vyshnavi-adusumelli/FinBot/README.md

 1. Drag the .csv file into the telegram chat, and press send
 2. For each transaction, classify the category
    1. The application will remember these mappings
-3. Enter the `/chat` command
+3. Enter the `/chart` command

 # :grey_question: Documentation

-Thorough documentation of all methods and classes can be found HERE
+Thorough documentation of all methods and classes can be found at [Github Pages](https://mtkumar123.github.io/MyDollarBot/)